Hp53int1: Promoter sequence

 The promoter sequence of the Hp53int1 gene was shown to be 540 base pairs in length.
 Transcription factors SMAD2, SRY, and ETV7 had Basewise Conservation Scores of 2.99, 2.73, and 3.03 respectively, with value of 4 indicating the highest conservation and -0.5 the lowest.
 KLF2 and KLF5 had scores of 3.73 each.
 The species being compared were elephant, dog, rhesus macaque, and chicken.

 Protein

 The Hp53int1 protein has a molecular weight of 13.3 kdal and is 118 amino acids in length.
 It is a basic protein.
-There is one highly conserved amino acid sequence between 102-110.
+There is one highly conserved amino acid sequence between 102 and 110.
 Serine site distribution is significantly higher than Arginine and Tyrosine sites.
-There is a possible Casein Kinase II phosphorylation site between amino acids 22-25.
+There is a possible Casein Kinase II phosphorylation site between amino acids 22–25.
 Casein Kinase II phosphorylation is involved in cell proliferation.
 Three regions of disorder are predicted for the Hp53int1 protein.

 Post translational modifications

-There is a possible O-ß-GlcNAc site between amino acids 14-20.
+There is a possible O-ß-GlcNAc site between amino acids 14–20.
 There are no transmembrane domains nor signal peptides.

 There is a conserved phosphorylation site at S5, S15, and S20.